What Are the Different Types of Commercial Garage Doors?

 These kinds of doors are good in facilities where chemicals or potentially flammable materials might be present.
 Fire-rated doors are designed to keep a fire from spreading through a facility by breaking a building into compartments that prevent the spread of flames and smoke.
 They look similar to a roll-up door, but they are fire resistant, which means that when they are in place, they can keep a fire contained.
 This method of containment gives people time to get out of the building, and it also protects other areas of your facility that might not have been the initial source of the fire.
 These doors can be raised and lowered manually, or you can install an automatic option that closes them when a fire or smoke is detected.

 There are commercial regulations in place regarding fire-rated garage doors.
 If you’re considering this option, it’s important to do your homework and know what the regulations are in your area.
 These building codes will also give you information about which type of door you’ll need since ratings and specs vary depending on the purpose of the building and the location they’re in.

 4. High-Speed Garage Doors

 High-speed garage doors offer businesses faster opening and closing times.
 Why is this important?
 It minimizes the amount of time the door is open, which means that your facility’s temperature will stay more even and won’t take on extra cold or hot air — no one wants to lose all of their air-conditioned air to the summer heat because the garage door was open too long.
-These doors can save you money on heating and cooling your facility, and will also protect any temperature-sensitive materials that might be housed in your facility.
+These doors can help save money on heating and cooling and will also protect any temperature-sensitive materials in the facility.